Oxmose/roOs/README.md

 You can see the planned tasks / features in the project's kanban on GitHub: https://github.com/users/Oxmose/projects/2

 ## Testing
-UTK has a test suite allowing extensible testing.
+roOs has a test suite allowing extensible testing.
 Using internal memory test buffers, the testing framework allows validating the system's correct behavior.
 Tests can be added as new features are developed.

 ## Build and Run
-To build UTK, choose the architecture you want and execute.
+To build roOs, choose the architecture you want and execute.
 Architecture list to use in the TARGET flag:

 * x86_i386